Stochastic Graph Neural Networks: Convergence Analysis

+The problem in \eqref{eq:mini} is akin to the conventional stochastic optimization problem, while the expectation $\mathbb{E}[\cdot]$ is now w.r.t. the graph stochasticity instead of the data distribution.
+The random cost function $C(\bbS_{P:1},\ccalH_t)$ is entirely determined by the SGNN realization $\bbPhi(\cdot; \bbS_{P:1}, \ccalH_t)$.
+In turn, this indicates that fixing an SGNN realization is on the identical notion of randomly sampling a cost function $C(\bbS_{P:1},\ccalH_t)$ in \eqref{eq:mini}.
+The latter implies that the proposed learning process is equivalent to performing the stochastic gradient descent (SGD) method on the stochastic optimization problem in \eqref{eq:mini}.
+To be more precise, the \emph{forward phase} is equivalent to selecting a random cost function $C(\bbS_{P:1},\ccalH_t)$ from the stochastic distribution, and the \emph{backward phase} is equivalent to approximating the true gradient $\nabla_\ccalH \bar{C}(\ccalH)$ with $\nabla_\ccalH C(\bbS_{P:1},\ccalH)$ stochastically and uses this approximation to update the parameters in $\ccalH$ at each iteration.
+Put simply, we can interpret the learning process of the SGNN as running the SGD method on the stochastic optimization problem \eqref{eq:mini} -- see Algorithm \ref{algo2}.

-The graph stochasticity during training renders the learned tensor more robust to link losses since each node does not rely certainly on information from all its neighbors.
-This robustness matches the distributed network behavior during the test phase and the SGNN is expected to perform better the distributed task for which it was trained for.
-However, the stochasticity also makes the proposed learning process random.
+The graph stochasticity incorporated during training matches the graph stochasticity encountered during testing.
+The tensor will then be learned in a way that is robust to stochastic perturbations since each node does not rely certainly on information from all its neighbors.
+This robustness yields an improved transference ability, i.e., the SGNN can transfer better to scenarios where the graph topology changes randomly during testing.
+While the SGNN is expected to exhibit better performance in distributed tasks, the involved graph stochasticity makes the proposed learning process random.
 As such, it is unclear if the SGNN learning process converges.
-We analyze this aspect next and prove that under conventional mild conditions, the SGNN reaches a stationary point.
+We analyze this aspect next and prove that under conventional mild conditions, the SGNN learning process reaches a stationary point.